SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration/fields.md

     default?: string;
 }
 ```

+## Description config field properties:
+* name: assigns the key of the field.
+* envVarSwitch: Only log this field, if specified environment variable is set to "true".
+If specified environment variable is not set to "true" or not present, field gets omitted.
+This is also affects fields with default values.
+* envVarRedact: Only log this field, if specified environment variable is set to "true".
+If specified environment variable is not set to "true" or not present, field gets set to "redacted" if it is not set to its default value or null.
+* source: configures how the value of the field is assigned.
+You can assign one or many sources to a field.
+    -  type: One of
+        + "static": use value from value field.
+        + "env": read value from environment variable.
+        + "config-field": copy value from another configured field.
+        + "req-header": read value from request header.
+        + "req-body": read value from request object.
+        + "res-header": read value from response header.
+        + "res-body": read value from response object.
+        + "uuid": create a random uuid and assign to value.
+    - value: declare value for sources of type static.
+    - path: declare environment variable path to read value.
+    - name: declare name of environment variable.
+    - framework: only use this sources if declared framework is running.
+* output: define output of field (msg-log, req-log or both).
+* disable: if true, ommit field.
+* default: if value from sources is null, then assign this value.

 ## Multiple sources
 You can attach multiple sources to a field.
 In this case, the library will iterate each source until one delivers a value.